Chart Color Schemes

 Amaroo features high concentrations of family households, with a fairly typical median household size

-Family households account for 81.0% of all households, including 47.6% that are couples with children, 22.2% that are couples without children, and 10.6% that are single parent families.
-Non-family households make up the remaining 19.0%, with lone person households at 16.9% and group households comprising 2.1% of the total.
-The median household size is 2.9 people, which matches the Australian Capital Territory average.
+Family households constitute 81.0 percent of all households, including 47.6 percent couples with children, 22.2 percent couples without children, and 10.6 percent single parent families.
+Non-family households account for the remaining 19.0 percent, with lone person households at 16.9 percent and group households comprising 2.1 percent of the total.
+The median household size is 2.9 people, which aligns with the Australian Capital Territory average.

 Frequently Asked Questions - Households